amey-patil306/endo-2.0/README.md

 - Row Level Security (RLS) enabled on all tables
 - User-specific data access only
-- Secure authentication with Firebase
+- Secure authentication with Supabase Auth
 - Environment variables for sensitive data
+- Real-time subscriptions with proper authorization

 ## 🚀 Deployment